schmittjoh/php-collection/README.md

 Installation
 ------------
-PHP Collection can easily be installed via composer
+PHP Collection can easily be installed via composer (in process)

 .. code-block :: bash